 Some Vietnamese cooks like to add thinly sliced dried shiitake mushrooms that have been rehydrated.
 The dried mushrooms will add an earthy note to the dish which does make it more interesting.

 This steamed fish recipe is very quick and easy to cook at home.
 The most time-consuming part is slicing all the aromatics and veggies thinly.
 I strongly recommend watching the video to see how to julienne them (especially the scallions) quickly.

 A step that should not be skipped is briefly simmering the sauce before steaming.
 It really makes a difference by bringing out the aromas and flavors.

 To steam the fish, you will need a steamer basket or a pot with a steamer insert.
-If you enjoy Asian food, it’s nice to have one in your kitchen to make not just steamed fish, but other dishes such as sticky rice.
+If you enjoy Asian food, it’s nice to have one in your kitchen to make not just steamed fish, but other dishes such as sticky rice and tofu.

 I cover the fish during the first half of the steaming process to prevent water condensation drop from the lid onto the fish, which can dilute the flavors.
 The julienned aromatics and veggies are added during the second half so that once we finish, they will have a nice crisp-tender texture.

 You can find detailed cooking instructions in the recipe card below.
 Please note that you may need to adjust cooking time depending on how large and how thick your fish is.

 Are you looking for more ways to cook fish?
 Check out these fish recipes:

 - Pan fried fish with green mango salad